iherwig/wcmf-workspace/README.md

   * Choose the product *Eclipse IDE for wCMF Developers* and press *Install*
   * Press *Launch* and select a workspace directory
   * **Close Eclipse once before using it** to make sure that all preferences are updated
-  * For more information about using Eclipse with PHP visit the [PDT](https://eclipse.org/pdt/) website
+  * For more information about using Eclipse with PHP visit the [PDT](https://eclipse.org/pdt/) website and to learn more about the modeling tools visit the [Eclipse Papyrus](https://eclipse.org/papyrus/) website

 * **Docker setup**
   * Download and install [Docker](https://www.docker.com/)
-  * In order to enable debugging support you need to get your local IP address (e.g. `ifconfig`)
+  * To enable debugging support you need to get your local IP address (e.g. `ifconfig`)
   * Open `<base_dir>/wcmf-workspace/docker/.env` in an editor and enter the IP address

     ```